apiato/apiato/docs/_docs/getting-started/installation.md

 php artisan db:seed
 ```

+3) Optional.
+By default Apiato seeds a "Super User", given the default `admin` role (the role has no Permissions set to it).

+To give the `admin` role, access to all the seeded permissions in the system, run the following command `php artisan apiato:permissions:toRole admin` at any time.

 **NOTE:** if you are using Laradock, you need to run those commands from the `workspace` Container, you can enter that container by running `docker-compose exec workspace bash` from the Laradock folder.